Yeşilköy: Santo Stefano Roman Catholic Church

 The church, the construction of which was started in 1865 according to the design of architect Pietro Vitalis, and finished in 1886, is located on Cumbuṣ Sokak.
 The first building collapsed in the earthquake of 1894, and was replaced by a new temple.
 The wooden ceiling was made with Austrian craftsmen and materials.
 On the façade there are three noteworthy statues from France.
 Also worth seeing is the painting on the altar depicting the stoning of St. Stephen.
 During the Marmara earthquake of 1894, the living quarters at the back of the church were damaged and rebuilt.
 The lower floor of the building in which the restaurant is located, directly opposite the church, was used by the financial affairs office of the Russian army during the 1877 war.

 Saint Ephrem Orthodox-Syriac Church

 In Yeşilköy on 3 August 2019, in the presence of the Patriarch of the Syriac Church, Patriarch Bartholomew and Mayor of Istanbul Ekrem İmamoğlu, President Erdoğan laid the foundation stone of the first Syriac church to be erected in Turkey since the founding of the republic.
 The area chosen for the construction is a part of the land of the ancient Levantine cemetery.
-The temple was completed in 2023.
+The church was completed in 2023.